 - Diabetes Mellitus Type 2

 During the decision review process, a veteran who happens to have a medical condition not listed but due to Agent Orange exposure might still qualify for compensation.
-All your lawyer has to do is provide VA with scientific evidence showing your condition results from Agent Orange exposure.
+All you have to do is provide VA with scientific evidence showing your condition results from Agent Orange exposure.

-Contact a Tennessee Agent Orange Exposure Lawyer for Legal Help
+Contact a Tennessee Agent Orange Exposure Advocate for Legal Help

 Veterans in service during the Vietnam War who suffered health conditions due to exposure to Agent Orange are eligible for VA disability benefits.
 It’s prevalent for VA to deny claims unfairly for disability due to Agent Orange exposure.
 The decision review process can be complicated and take many years to finalize.